 In accordance with the Directors Compensation Program, non-employee directors are paid a cash retainer on a quarterly basis in arrears.
 On April 6, 2020, the Board determined that, effective as of such date, in recognition of the uncertainty created by the rapidly evolving COVID-19 pandemic, each non-employee director serving on the Board would forgo 100% of the cash-based portion of the 2020 annual retainer indefinitely.
 In June 2021, the Company's Compensation Committee and Board determined to restore the suspended annual cash retainer for non-employee directors for service during 2021.
 Payments of the cash retainer would be made beginning with the third quarter of 2021, and for each subsequent quarter, in increments of 25%, 50%, and 75%, of the \$10,000 quarterly retainer, respectively.
-All compensation restorations for directors are intended to be fully restored to 100% in the second quarter of 2022.
+All compensation restorations for directors were fully restored to 100% in the second quarter of 2022.
 Additionally, under the Directors Compensation Program, each director receives awards of our Common Stock for continued service following the date of the Annual Meeting.
-These awards totaling 10,000 shares of Common Stock are granted in four equal tranches on the 15th calendar day of May, August, and November and February unless such calendar day is a weekend or holiday.
+Until March 2023 these awards totaling 10,000 shares of Common Stock were granted in four equal tranches on the 15th calendar day of May, August, November and February unless such calendar day is a weekend or holiday.
+Beginning March 2023, these awards totaling 10,000 shares of Common Stock are granted in four equal tranches on the 25th calendar day of May, August, November and February unless such calendar day is a weekend or holiday.

-As of the date of this proxy statement, the compensation payable in 2022 is expected to consist of a cash retainer in quarterly installments and awards of our Common Stock in four equal installments.
+As of the date of this proxy statement, the compensation payable in 2023 is expected to consist of a cash retainer in quarterly installments and awards of our Common Stock in four equal installments.

 All directors are reimbursed for travel and related expenses for attending Board and committee meetings.
-In 2021, the Board held six meetings, only one of which required Board members to travel.
+In 2022, the Board held five meetings, only one of which required Board members to travel.
 We also provide non-employee directors with travel accident insurance when on Company business.
 Directors who are employees of Sypris or its affiliates are not eligible to receive compensation for services as a director.